 VLT stands for Visible Light Transmission and is the percentage rating given to the tint level of the goggle lens.
 If the VLT of a goggle lens is 50%, that means seeing through the lens will dim the world to 50% of its average brightness.
 It's easy to get dazzled when riding in bright sunlight and the snow.
 Your pupils need to constrict to prevent you from getting blinded, making your eyes very tired.
 Goggles not only protect your eyes from impacts and obstacles like tree branches but also from the sun.
 Full UVA and UVB protection, as well as protection from bright light, means your eyes can function at a higher level than they would normally.
 Pretty cool, right?

 Your ski goggles play an important role.
 But, it's also vital to pair them with the right outfit.
-Check out our weather-appropriate and trendy ladies ski jackets and ski coats from Ridestore.
+Check out our weather-appropriate and trendy ladies ski coats and men's ski coats from Ridestore.
 These items ensure not only maximum warmth but also lend a stylish edge to your ski adventures.
 Get yourself a matching ensemble to complement your top-notch goggles today.

 Visible Light is a wave that passes through transparent materials, so when you talk about Visible Light Transmission, we’re looking at how many of those waves can pass through the material in question.
 The darker the tint, the fewer waves get through.
 The lighter the tint, the more waves get through.
 The cones and rods in your eyes absorb light reflected off objects (the whole world, really), which is how you see them.
 Too many waves will overwhelm your eyes and make it tough to see.
 Too few, and you won’t see anything.